- Publication 908 - Introductory Material

 Tom elects to reduce basis first.
 He can reduce the depreciable basis of his rental condominium (his only depreciable asset) by $10,000.
 The tax effect of doing this will be to reduce his depreciation deductions for years following the year of the debt cancellation.
 However, if he later sells the condominium at a gain, the part of the gain from the basis reduction will be taxable as ordinary income.

-Tom must file Form 982, as shown here, with his individual return (Form 1040) for the tax year of the debt discharge.
+Tom must file Form 982, as shown here, with his individual return (Form 1040 or 1040-SR) for the tax year of the debt discharge.
 In addition, he must attach a statement describing the debt cancellation transaction and identifying the property to which the basis reduction applies.
 This statement isn't illustrated.

 TAS is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
 Their job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.